farao-community/farao-community.github.io/pages/docs/input-data/crac/json/contingencies.md

 - N-1: The loss of one generator
 - N-2: The loss of two parallel power lines

-A contingency is a probable event, for which the consequences can put the grid at risk.
+A contingency is a probable event that can put the grid at risk.
 Therefore, contingencies must be considered when operating the electrical transmission / distribution system.

-In FARAO, contingencies are defined the following way:
+In FARAO, contingencies are defined in the following way:

 {% capture t3_java %}
 ~~~java